janbredenbeek/Minerva4Q68/README.md

 - SER_FLOW takes a one-letter parameter *I*, *H*, or *X*, where
   - *I*: stands for no flow-control (i.e. send at full speed, ignore XON/XOFFs sent by the remote)
   - *X*: use XON/XOFF flow control when sending and receiving.
 This is not transparent to the data; if your data contains either of these characters (11H and 13H) this will disrupt transfers.
 Only use it when sending plain text data.
   - *H*: Use XON/XOFF flow control but escape these characters in the data stream (using DLE, so XON will be sent as 10H followed by 'Q' and XOFF as 10H followed by 'S').
 Using this technique, full 8-bit data transfers will be possible whilst still providing flow control (equivalent to using the *H* option with DTR/CTS handshake on the original QL's SER ports).
-This is an implementation-specific extension to the protocol and will only work between two Q68s using the SER driver, or a QIMSI serial port using SER4.
+This is an implementation-specific extension to the protocol and will currently only work between two Q68s or compatibles using the SER driver.
   - Note that these options may also be specified when opening a channel to the port; e.g. OPEN#3,ser1x will open the serial port and use XON/XOFF flow control.
 - SER_BUFF *txbuffer*,*rxbuffer* sets the size of the transmit buffer and (optionally) the receive buffer.
 This allows you to configure the transmit and receive buffers, like SMSQ/E's SER_BUFF command.
 Its behaviour is somewhat different in that the default sizes are 16384 bytes for the receive buffer and 1024 bytes for the transmit buffer, and that dynamic-sized transmit buffers are not possible (they will usually fail when flow control has to be asserted, e.g. with Zmodem transfers).
 - SER_ROOM *threshold* sets the receive buffer's threshold for asserting flow control.
 When the receive buffer has been filled up to the point where there are less than *threshold* bytes free, a XOFF is sent to the remote.
 This threshold is also affected by SER_BUFF, which sets it to 1/4th of the receive buffer size.
 When the receive buffer has been emptied for 75 percent of its size, a XON character will be sent to the remote.